RINEARN/exevalator/README.md

 <a id="how-to-use-example-code"></a>
 ## How to Use Example Code

-Simple example code "Example*.java" are bundled in this repository.
+Simple example code "java/Example*.java" are bundled in this repository.
 You can compile and run them as follows:

+	cd java
 	javac Exevalator.java
 	javac Example1.java
 	java Example1